-Cobra would be the same as the retiree plan and that you would need to start Part A and B and they would pay primary to the COBRA plan.
+Cobra would be the same as the retiree plan and you would need to start Part A and B and they would pay primary to the COBRA plan.
 The COBRA coverage will only last eighteen months or a year and a half.

 Signing up for Medicare while still working